SergioCalde/Angularv19/README.md

 - Learn about lifecycle hooks.
 - Learn about ngOnInit, ngOnChanges, ngDoCheck, ngAfterContentInit, ngAfterContentChecked, ngAfterViewInit, ngAfterViewChecked, ngOnDestroy.
 - Learn about afterNextRender and afterEveryRender and Effect.

+## Maps App
+- Create basic routes and add them to app.routes.
+- Extract the routes and add them to navbar component.
+- Get the page title from the router.
+(Navbar component)
+- Create a .env file and add it to gitignore.
+(Create a .env.template file)